Wildlife Tycoon: Venture Africa: Awards and reception

 Hyper's Tim Henderson commends the game for its "simple interface" as well as "great life and death balance".
 However, he criticises the game for its "tutorial [which] is a little vague and no camera rotation".

-Sequels
+Legacy

 Venture Africa spawned a sequel called Venture Arctic.
 Venture Arctic was released on the 26 May 2007 and has approximately double the number of animals compared to Venture Africa.
 Venture Dinosauria was cancelled before its 2009 release date.